• Website Packages

 Campaign Website Pages: What Every Candidate Needs to Include

-Most campaign websites are either missing key pages—or filled with pages that don’t do anything.
+Most campaign websites have one of two problems: they are either missing key pages, or they are filled with pages that don’t do much.

-Some sites launch with only a homepage and a short bio.
-Others include everything: long issue pages, press releases, photo galleries—but no clear direction for the voter.
+Some campaign sites launch with just a homepage and a short bio.
+Others include everything: long issue pages, press releases, photo galleries, event listings, and endorsements.
+But more pages do not automatically make a stronger website.
+If there is no clear direction for the voter, the site still falls short.

 Most voters won’t read your entire website.
-They look for a few key signals.
-If your pages don’t provide them quickly, they move on.
+They’ll skim.
+They may look for a few key signals about your background, your issues, or the office you’re running for.
+If your site doesn’t provide those answers quickly, they’ll move on.

 The Core Pages Every Campaign Website Needs

-Every effective campaign website is built around a small set of core pages.
-These aren’t optional.
-They form the foundation of how voters understand your campaign and decide whether to support you.
+An effective campaign website is built around a small set of core pages.
+These pages help voters understand who you are, what you’re running for, what you stand for, and how they can support you.

 Homepage

-The homepage is the most important page on your site.
+Your homepage is the most important page on your campaign website.
 For many voters, it’s the first—and sometimes only—page they’ll see.

-This page helps visitors understand who you are, what you’re running for, and what they should do next—within seconds.
+Within a few seconds, visitors should be able to tell who you are, what office you’re running for, where you’re running, and what they should do next.

 At a minimum, your homepage should include: